studiopress/genesis-tabs/readme.txt

 Contributors: nathanrice, studiopress, wpmuguru
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5553118
-Tags: tabs, ui-tabs, genesis, genesiswp, studiopress Requires at least: 3.2
+Tags: tabs, ui-tabs, genesis, genesiswp, studiopress Requires at least: 3.7
-Tested up to: 3.2.1
+Tested up to: 3.7.1
-Stable tag: 0.9.0
+Stable tag: 0.9.1

-This plugin allows you to create a tabbed section, via a widgets, that can display the featured image, along with the title and excerpt from each post.
+This plugin allows you to create a tabbed section, via a widget, that can display the featured image, along with the title and excerpt from each post.

 == Description ==

-This plugin allows you to create a tabbed section, via a widgets, that can display the featured image, along with the title and excerpt from each post.
+This plugin allows you to create a tabbed section, via a widget, that can display the featured image, along with the title and excerpt from each post.

 Choose which categories you want to feature in the tabbed section, which post elements you want to show, and save the widget.
 Place the widget in the feature section of a Genesis child theme.